Pigs and squatters threaten Peru's Nazca lines

 "It could generate chaos," said Livina Alvis, a prosecutor in the province of Nazca.

-The culture ministry's Alva said squatters are the biggest threat to Peru's more than 13,000 archaeological and heritage sites, a rich trove of information for scholars around the world.
+The culture ministry's Alva said squatters are the biggest threat to Peru's more than 13,000 archeological and heritage sites, a rich trove of information for scholars around the world.

 "We get 120-180 reports or alerts about encroachments every year," Alva said.
 "For my colleagues in the rest of Latin America, who get two or maybe five cases per year, that figure is unbelievable."